github/lock/README.md

 ### About the `mode` Input

 If you wish to use this Action via a comment on a pull request, simply omit the `mode` input.
 If you wish to use this Action via a workflow dispatch event, conditially in a custom workflow, or otherwise, you must provide the `mode` input.
 You are telling the Action what "mode" to use.
-The `mode` input can be either `lock` or `unlock`.
+The `mode` input can be either `lock`, `unlock`, or `check`.

 ## Outputs 📤